NetBSD/pkgsrc/textproc/split-thai/files/README.txt

 BUGS
-     st-icu should also use the combined dictionary words. thai text mixed with other languages may not be handled well. this file should be converted to a proper manpage.
+     st-icu should also use the combined dictionary words. thai text mixed with other languages may not be handled well when splitting.
+     this file should be converted to proper manpages.